prof-rossetti/internet-technologies/projects/personal-website/project.md

 ### Phase 1: Planning

 First create a planning document which details the objective(s) of the website.
 What information should it convey?
 To whom?
 And why?
-Optionally include a copy of the planning document in your project repository in a subdirectory called "planning".
+Optionally include a copy of the planning document in your project repository, for example in a subdirectory called "planning".

+> NOTE: either upload a PDF copy of the document into the "planning" directory, or use a [markdown](https://guides.github.com/features/mastering-markdown/) document like "PLANNING.md" or "planning/README.md".

 ### Phase 2: Designing